Serve

 On October 25, 2018 RLC’s first sponsored refugee arrived - a young single woman, Ayinkamye Grace, age 21.
 While Ayinkamye is her first name, we have always called her Grace.
 She was born in the DRC (Democratic Republic of the Congo) and fled her country when she was 7-years old.
 For 14 years before coming to America, she lived in Burundi, Tanzania and most recently in Nairobi, Kenya where she learned English.
 Members of the RM team cleaned her apartment, stocked the pantry with food and supplies, prepared a welcome meal, and met her at the airport.

-Resurrection sponsored another young lady, Zareeda; unfortunately, after setting up her apartment, the language barrier plus COVID made it difficult to continue the sponsorship.
-However, Zareeda found a community of friends who she connected with and is doing well.
+Resurrection sponsored another young lady, Maombi Zawadi, originally from Afghanistan, who arrived from the Congo alone with no family.
+Unfortunately, after setting up her apartment, the language barrier plus COVID made it difficult to continue the sponsorship.
+However, Zawadi found a community of friends who she connected with and is doing well.
+From what we know, she previously worked as a seamstress in Coolidge, and is now working at Tucson Tamale.
+Maombi has friends in Tucson that she met in the refugee camp in Africa and has adjusted well to life in the USA.

-Our next family arrived on March 28, 2019 from Afghanistan: The Kerimi Family consisted of a widowed mother (Merziye Serifi) and her four children (Sekine, Fatima, Musteba and Latife).
+Our second co-sponsored family arrived on March 19, 2019 from Afghanistan: The Kerimi Family consisted of a widowed mother (Merziye Serifi) and her four children (Sekine, Fatima, Musteba and Latife).
 The two youngest children were born after the family left their home.
 Prior to arriving in Tucson, they lived in Turkey for 7 ½ years.
 We communicated using Google Translate English to Turkish, which was a second language for them; their native tongue is Farsi.
 We welcomed the family at the airport, provided their first meal, stocked their pantry and refrigerator, and had their new home ready for occupancy.
 Jeff Kraus and Martha Berg, in particular, helped the family acclimate to our culture by visiting them and playing board games with them to help them learn English.
 The family remained in Tucson until August 2021 before relocating to Virginia for personal reasons.
 Jeff and Martha have remained in contact with the Kerimi’s to this day.
-All of the children are employed and the family has recently purchased a townhome in the Richmond area.
-They are also beginning the application process for US citizenship.
+All of the children are employed, the family has purchased a townhome in the Richmond, VA.
+In November 2024 the three youngest children (Latife, Ali, Fatima) became US citizens and in April, 2025 daughter Aida became a US citizen.
+Due to health concerns, their mother is not able to attend ESL classes to learn English and is unlikely to become a citizen; however, she does have permanent status to be in the USA.

 On January 25, 2024 RLC welcomed the Ndabunguye family from Burundi, Africa.
 Family members included